btf-org/flank-docs/docs/quickstarts/jupyter-fastapi.md

 In this example, we're going to create an API on your computer, serve it over the internet, and Flank will create a webpage for interacting with it.
 It should take less than 5 minutes.

 The quickstart is contained in a Jupyter notebook.
-You can choose to run your notebook in Google Colab, or with your command line and the Jupyter browser.
+You can choose to run your notebook in Google Colab (if you have a Google account), or with your command line and the Jupyter browser.

 === "Google Colab"